 - A levy on all milk produced, the proceeds of which are used to make market support payments on export of all dairy products. - Government underwriting of the average export returns for butter, cheddar type cheeses, skim milk powder, milk powder, casein and whole milk powder at 85 per cent of their respective long-term trend prices.
-In 1990-1991, underwriting was triggered when the average export price for skim milk powder and casein were less than the underwritten price.
+In 1990-91, underwriting was triggered when the average export price for skim milk powder and casein were less than the underwritten price.
 A payout of \$A 22 million was made to the Australian Dairy Corporation, which used the monies to supplement funds derived from the levy on all milk produced.

 The original marketing arrangements included Supplementary Market Support Payments.
-Their progressive reduction was the means of achieving input parity with New Zealand products.
+Their progressive reduction was the means of achieving import parity with New Zealand products.
 This fund was closed on 30 June 1990 and the payments terminated.

-Commonwealth dairy market support arrangements were due to conclude on 30 June 1992.
+Commonwealth dairy market support arrangement were due to conclude on 30 June 1992.
 New arrangements were implemented which facilitate a continuation of the major existing Commonwealth assistance structures, but with phased reduction to the level of assistance.

 The package extends market support payments on exports of dairy products until 30 June 2000.
-In 1991-92 support payments averaged 22 per cent of average export prices for dairy products.
-This 22 per cent rate will be the maximum level during 1992-93.
-Subsequently the maximum rate will be reduced to equal annual steps to 10 per cent in 1999-2000.
+In 1992/93 the maximum permissible rate of support payments averaged 22 per cent of average export prices for dairy products.

+Subsequently the maximum rate will be reduced to equal annual steps to 10 per cent in 1999/2000.
 The present maximum levy of 45 cents per kilogram of milk fat is retained.
+The actual rates for 1992/93 were 45 cents per kilogram for the levy and an average of 15 per cent for market support payments.

-Commonwealth underwriting of dairy export prices has been discontinued.
+Commonwealth underwriting of dairy export prices has been discontinued 30 June 1992.
 This is consistent with government policy which requires rural industries to take responsibility for their own risk management.